metuan/WeatherAPIWrapper/README.md

   - go to localhost:8080/weather/city and replace city with any given city.
 4. Terminate to stop app.

+### Please mention - If city consist of 2 phrases, please separate with underscore

 ## Technology and logs
 To check if App is working, go to the logINFO file, which should consist of some information about web-app.